 Pet hair can be particularly difficult to get out of car seats and footwells.
 If your dog loves to spread himself across your seats, or just sheds a lot in his car crate, it’s important to choose a vacuum with the suction power and tools to handle this.

-Best Cordless Car Vacuum: Dyson V8 Absolute
+Best Cordless Car Vacuum Cleaner: Dyson V10 Absolute

 This model isn’t just for cars though.
 It’s one of the few cordless models that can reasonably claim to replace a full corded vacuum for home use.
-The direct drive cleaner head is also excellent for digging deep into carpets and removing as much dirt as possible.
+The cleaner head is also excellent for digging deep into carpets and removing as much dirt as possible.

-Best Vacuum for Large Cars: AEG AG71a
+Best Vacuum for Large Cars: Karcher WD 3 Wet & Dry

 To summarise, the most important factors when choosing a vacuum for your car are suction power, ease of use (including size, manoeuvrability and battery life) and value for money.
-We believe each of the models featured on this list provide ample amounts of each of these factors – often along with plenty of tools, accessories and other features.
+We believe each of the models featured on this list provides ample amounts of each of these factors – often along with plenty of tools, accessories and other features.

 If you have any questions about choosing a car vacuum cleaner, or would like to provide feedback on one of the vacuums we’ve mentioned, please use the comment form below.
 Thanks!